nativescript-vue/nativescript-vue-multi-drawer/README.md

 All drawers are optional, and can be configured individually.

 Features:

--   drawers on left, right, top and bottom
+ * drawers on left, right, top and bottom
--   swipe to open
+ * swipe to open
--   swipe to close
+ * swipe to close
--   tap outside to close
+ * tap outside to close
--   progressively dim main content as the drawer is opened
+ * progressively dim main content as the drawer is opened

--   enable/disable drawers programatically
+ * enable/disable drawers programatically
+ * drawers can be fixed in the layout

 ## Quick Start